YasmineMh/text-augmentation-nlpaug/README.md

 In the natural language processing (NLP) field, it is hard to augment text due to the high complexity of language.
 On the other hand, generating an augmented image in the computer vision area is relatively easier by flipping, adding salt, etc..

-- Random token Replacement/Insertion using augmenters like SynonymAug, AntonymAug or ContextualWordEmbsAug may be a locally acceptable augmentation method but possibly disrupt the meaning of the whole sentence or the next and/or previous sentences.
+- Random token Replacement/Insertion using augmenters like SynonymAug, AntonymAug or ContextualWordEmbsAug may be a locally acceptable augmentation method, but possibly disrupt the meaning of the whole sentence or the next and/or previous sentences.
 Also, such methods may ensure the validity of the augmented data, but also lead to insufficient semantic diversity.

 - Working in specialized domains such as those with domain-specific vocabulary and jargon (e.g. Law) can present challenges.
 Many pretrained models and external knowledge like WordNet cannot be effectively used.
 And this is can be applied to subdomains as well.
-For example, if the data to augment is about lease agreement, the augmented data will have the same topic.
+For example, if the data to augment is about the lease agreement, the augmented data will have the same topic.
 Hence, the trained model will probably not be able to generalize to new type of contracts during inference.
 And that, because of the golden rule in data science which is **garbage in garbage out**.

-- The distribution of augmented data could be too similar from the original sentence when using token replacement or backtranslation, or too different from the original sentence when using Text Generation language models like GPT-2.
+- The distribution of augmented data could be too similar from the original sentence when using token replacement or back translation, or too different from the original sentence when using Text Generation language models like GPT-2.
 This may lead to greater overfitting or poor performance through training on examples not representative of the given domain.

 Finally, we cannot deny the importance of Data Augmentation for NLP.
 Furthermore, it reduces the cost of collection of data and labelling data, and it prevents data scarcity.
 However, gathering real data is more efficient.
 Moreover, by generating training data, the model can learn how to reverse-engineer the script.